Frequently Asked Questions

 Can I enroll at another university while on a Medical Leave of Absence?

-Students should not be working towards completion of their JHU degree or training requirements, unless they have received prior approval from the Dean.
+Students can enroll in coursework at another university, but will not receive transfer credits towards their JHU degree requirements.
 The focus of student’s leave should be on wellbeing and addressing challenges that led to a leave of absence.

 What are the financial implications?